Our Staff

 Sarah Johnson serves as an Advance Planning Specialist with Spring Hill Memorial Funeral Home and Williamson Memorial Funeral Home, a role she assumed in June 2024.
 She brings over two decades of experience as a Licensed Funeral Director and Embalmer, including ten years in funeral home management.
 Throughout her career, Sarah has remained committed to guiding families with professionalism, compassion, and integrity.

 Originally from rural Kansas, Sarah earned her degree with honors in Mortuary Science in Kansas City before spending 12 years in Arizona.
 She and her husband eventually made their home in Spring Hill, Tennessee, where they enjoy the sense of community and access to the outdoors.
-In her free time, Sarah loves hiking, kayaking, visiting antique shops, and attending live music events with her husband and adult son.
+In her free time, Sarah loves hiking, kayaking, visiting antique shops, and attending live music events with her husband, Mark, and adult son, Gage.

 Sarah’s dedication to funeral service is rooted in a sincere desire to serve her community.
 She finds great meaning in helping families plan ahead, knowing that making final arrangements in advance is one of the most thoughtful and lasting gifts we can leave our loved ones.